-Florida Medicaid offers number of specific programs to help the needy with the high costs of Medical care.
-In the elder law world, we are most frequently dealing with Medicaid to help pay for an elder's long-term care, whether it is in a nursing home, assisted living facility (ALF) or at home.
+Medicaid in Florida offers number of specific programs to help the needy with the high costs of Medical care.
+In the elder law world, we are most frequently dealing with trying to access Medicaid to help pay for an elder's long-term care, whether it is in a nursing home, assisted living facility (ALF) or at home.
 The programs helping pay for an elder's assisted living and home benefits are provided under a Federal "waiver" known as Home and Community Based Services (HCBS).
 These programs for the elderly are generally grouped together under the Statewide Medicaid Managed Care (SMMC) Long-Term Care Program.
 Accessing HCBS Medicaid (again, for in-home or in the assisted living facility, not the nursing home) can be very difficult for a number of reasons, particularly because the funding for these programs accepts a limited number of enrollees due to budgetary constraints.

-The financial requirements for accessing Florida Medicaid are the same, whether the elder needs care in the nursing home, assisted living or is trying to stay at home.
+The financial requirements for accessing Florida long-term care Medicaid are the same, whether the elder needs care in the nursing home, assisted living or is trying to stay at home.
 Accessing long-term care Medicaid can be dependent, however, on where the elder is located at the time of the application.
 If the elder is in the nursing home and is eligible financially, the elder will be accepted onto the Medicaid program.
 Nursing home Medicaid is an entitlement we all have if we qualify.
-If the elder is in the assisted living facility or at home, there is a wait list to access this program, regardless of the finances.
-The wait list can take years to get through.
-The list to access Medicaid is based on helping the most frail and needy first.
-Thus, moving the elder into assisted living and then applying for Medicaid may not be a good option as you can never be sure when Medicaid will be able to help, regardless of the elder's income or assets.
-There is, however, a "back door" to getting Medicaid benefits to help with assisted living or in-home care.
+If the elder is in the assisted living facility or at home, there is a waitlist to access this program, regardless of the applicant's finances.
+The wait list can take years to get through, if ever.
+The list to access Medicaid is based on helping the frailest and needy first.
+Thus, moving the elder into assisted living and expecting Medicaid to help may not be a good option as you can never be sure when Medicaid will be able to help, regardless of the elder's income or assets.
+There is, however, a "back door" to getting Medicaid benefits to help with assisted living or in-home care that is discussed below.

 Medicaid Yes/Medicaid No

-For clarification purposes, Medicaid in the nursing home (i.e., skilled nursing facility/rehab facility) is an entitlement provided by Florida and the federal government.
-If a Florida resident is in a nursing home, the nursing home has a Medicaid bed available, and the applicant is eligible for Medicaid financially (i.e., income and assets are below the applicable limit and an application has been made), the applicant will receive Medicaid to help pay for their long-term care when successfully applied for.
+For clarification, Medicaid benefits for those in the nursing home (i.e., skilled nursing facility/rehab facility) is an entitlement provided by Florida and the federal government.
+If a Florida resident is in a nursing home/rehab, the nursing home has a Medicaid bed available, and the applicant is eligible for Medicaid financially (i.e., income and assets are below the applicable limit and an application has been made), the applicant will receive Medicaid to help pay for their long-term care when successfully applied for.
 The Medicaid application process can be difficult even under simple circumstances, but our government will have Medicaid help pay for the nursing home stay (which will generally exceed $350/day once rehabiliation has ended).
 The nursing home may have space limitations so the elder may not be able to stay at that particular facility, but Medicaid will still be helpful in almost any given context.

-Medicaid does not, however, assure that an applicant will receive Medicaid benefits while he or she is home or in the assisted living facility.
-Put simply, the state only guarantees Medicaid for a nursing home applicant, not an applicant for assisted living or in-home care.
-This leaves a lengthy waitlist for those applying for assisted living or in-home) benefits under most circumstances.
+Medicaid does not, however, assure that an applicant will receive Medicaid benefits while he or she is home or in the assisted living facility or at home.
+Put simply, Florida only guarantees Medicaid for a qualifying nursing home applicant, not an applicant for assisted living or in-home care.
+Medicaid has a lengthy wait list for those applying for community Medicaid (i.e., assisted living or in-home) benefits under most circumstances.
 The wait list may take years for the the elder to get Medicaid, if ever, as the system only accepts the sickest people first based upon an orderly triage process.

 The best way to by-pass the wait list to get Medicaid benefits for the ALF is through the 60 day wait period when an elder is already in a nursing home.
-If the elder is already in the nursing home, we often take advantage of this opportunity to get Medicaid, then transition the elder to the ALF with Medicaid's assistance.
-Once the elder receives Medicaid and has been in the nursing home 60 days, the elder will be able to leave the nursing home and go home or to assisted living with Medicaid.
+If the elder is already in the nursing home, we often take advantage of this opportunity to apply for and receive Medicaid, then transition the elder to assisted living with Medicaid's financial assistance.
+Once the elder receives Medicaid and has been in the nursing home 60 days, the applicant will be able to leave the nursing home and go home or to assisted living with Medicaid's financial support.
 We have some good information on questions to ask when your elder enters the nursing home.
 Veteran's benefits may also assist the elder and the surviving spouse of a war time veteran.
 This process is tricky but if your elder is ever receiving rehabilitation in a skilled nursing facility, now may be the time to get Medicaid for him or her.

 Monetary Benefits for Assisted Living Medicaid